Long-Term Funding, Update #2

 Many of the questions I see about HoneySQL on Slack (and other places) suggest deficiencies in the documentation so, while I try to answer those questions directly on Slack, I also tend to create GitHub issues for them to see if I can improve the documentation in those areas.

-Some of the ANSI SQL improvements including support for INTERVAL
+Some of the ANSI SQL improvements including support for INTERVAL,

 keyword arguments in function calls,

-nested JOIN
+nested JOIN,

-standardizing TRUNCATE
+standardizing TRUNCATE syntax,

-.
+and WITH ORDINALITY.
 There were also bug fixes and documentation

-and a number of other constructs.
+improvements around DO UPDATE SET and a number of other constructs.

 I'd also like to give a special shout out to Eugene Pakhomov who contributed three pull requests to the release that went out in early March.